systechafrica/NASSIT-Documentation/docs/src/members/members.md

 ### *Adding a New Member*

 To register add a member in an establishment, a member details form is used to capture member's data for the registration process.
-To begin the process, click the '**'New Member'** link from the **'Member Operations'** drop-down menu to open a dialog box through which a member's basic details are captured. see all the steps as follows:
+To begin the process, click the '**New Member** link from the **Member Operations** drop-down menu to open a dialog box through which a member's basic details are captured. see all the steps as follows:

 ***Section 1 of Membership Form***

-Fill in the details in the first section of the membership form and click the **'Next'** button to move to the next section as shown below:
+Fill in the details in the first section of the membership form and click the **Next** button to move to the next section as shown below:

 <img  alt="creating a new member" width="97%" height="auto"  class="center"  src="../.vuepress/public/membersmedia/image6a.jpg">